 Personally, I think these tools are very basic.

-But if you are looking for the more robust and advanced portfolio management and analysis software, I highly recommend Stock Rover (by the way, I use it myself).
+But if you are looking for more robust and advanced portfolio management and analysis software, I highly recommend Stock Rover (by the way, I use it myself).

 Why?